eonist/eonist.github.io/_posts/2019-12-13-spm-and-github-action.md

-My notes on using swift package manager and Github actions together<!--more-->
+My notes on using swift package manager and Github actions together<!--more--> ⚠️️ CAUTION ⚠️️ Syntax is extremely sensitive to indentation, don't use tabs etc. Keep the structure github provides

 ## Adding SPM unit-test to github actions: